St. Peter's Preparatory School: Athletics

-The girls basketball team won the Non-Public Group B state sectional championship in 1985 (against St. Anthony High School in the playoff finals), 1991 (vs. Immaculate Conception High School of Montclair) and 1992 (vs. DePaul Catholic High School).

 The ice hockey team won the Handchen Cup in 1986.
 In the 2006–2007 season, they advanced to the final round after defeating Christian Brothers Academy 2–0.
 They played St. Augustine College Preparatory School in the NJSIAA championship, but fell 3–1.

 The football team won the NJSIAA Non-Public A North state sectional championship in 1989 and in Non-Public Group IV in 1994 and 2005, 2014 and 2019.
 In 1994, the Saint Peter's Prep football team finished the season with an 11–0 record was ranked 6th in the nation by USA Today after upsetting top-ranked Bergen Catholic High School with a 26–24 win in the Non-Public Group IV championship game at Giants Stadium.
 The team won the 2005 Non-Public Group IV state championship defeating Don Bosco Prep 22–15.
 Saint Peters won the Non-Public Group IV championship in 2014, with a win over Paramus Catholic High School.
 The team won the 2019 Non-Public Group IV title at MetLife Stadium with a 21–14 win against Don Bosco Preparatory High School.

 Prep has one of the most successful football organizations in New Jersey.
 On September 14, 2007, coach Rich Hansen surpassed coach Bill Cochrane as the all-time most-winning coach in Prep history, and was honored in a pre-game ceremony on September 28 against Bergen Catholic High School that was nationally televised on ESPNU.
 Coach Hansen set a record in the 2007 year, winning 70 consecutive HCIAA games.

 On November 17, 2007, the Marauders beat Bergen Catholic by a score of 41–7.
 This victory advanced Prep to its third state sectional championship game in three years, all of which have been against Don Bosco Preparatory High School.
 On December 2, 2007, the Marauders played Don Bosco Prep again, and lost 42–14 in the Non-Public, Group IV sectional championship game.
 This was the third consecutive state championship game in which the two met, with Don Bosco winning two of three.